devbymo/store-app/README.md

 # STORE APP API
 ## Getting started
-**NOTE:** First of all you should have postgress DB, node.js install locally in your PC
+**NOTE:** First of all you should have postgress DB, node.js installed locally in your PC

 ### Env required
 **EX**